-On the radio the other day, I heard an old Wink Martindale interview with Ella Fitzgerald, from the Seventies.
+On the radio a few months back, I heard an old Wink Martindale interview with Ella Fitzgerald, from the Seventies.
 And apropos her famous songbook series - Kern, Gershwin, Porter, etc - Wink asked if there was one of those great writers with whom she felt a special affinity.
 And Ella demurred, and added that sometimes a great song could be written by somebody the public had never heard of - "like the boys who wrote 'Angel Eyes'."
 And you sort of got the impression that, if she'd been put on the spot, she herself couldn't reliably have fished their names out of the old mental filing cabinet.
 But she knew their song, and she loved their song.
 Asked by interviewers to name her all-time favorite tune, she replied more than once over the years that it was "Angel Eyes".
 She recorded it at least four times, and it meant more to her than any number of standards by all those Broadway blue-chips.

 Sometimes that's all you need: You'll never be Rodgers & Hart or George & Ira, but just once somewhere along the way lightning struck and a moment of magic flashed through the air.
 For Earl Brent and Matt Dennis, it was the day they sat down to tell the story of "Angel Eyes".
 Order another round and pull up a chair: